NexPlayer/Android-SDK/AWSMediaServices-NexPlayer.md

 			- Use the inputs and outputs folders you created previously.
         - For the purpose of this guide, we have renamed the service role that will be created to “Mediaconvert_IntegrationGuide_Role”.
-        - Within the output you will need to specify parameters for the Video encoding type you wish to create.
+        - Within the output, you will need to specify parameters for the Video encoding type you wish to create.
        	- We will select MPEG_4 AVC (H.264).
 		- We will set the bitrate to 640000 bits / second